google/knative-gcp/docs/examples/cloudauditlogssource/README.md

    :-------------------: | :--------------------------: | | serviceName |
    protoPayload.serviceName | | methodName | protoPayload.methodName | |
    resourceName | protoPayload.resourceName |
+   1. If you are using workload identity, update `serviceAccount` with the Pub/Sub enabled Service Account you created in [Create a Pub/Sub enabled Service Account](../../install/pubsub-service-account.md).

+   1. If you are using non-default secret, update `project` and `secret`.

    ```shell
    kubectl apply --filename cloudauditlogssource.yaml